 The research was funded by the National Institutes of Health and the Agency for Healthcare Research and Quality.

 In another study, research again concludes that Low-T may signify that men face an elevated risk of sudden cardiac arrest.

 An investigation team from Cedars-Sinai Heart Institute, which published its findings in Heart Rhythm, evaluated Testosterone levels in 149 patients who suffered unexpected attacks and found uncommon cases of Low-T with the men and unusually soaring estradiol levels in both the men and the women.

 “Because [sudden cardiac arrest] is usually fatal, we are constantly looking for ways to predict which patients are susceptible so we can concentrate on prevention,” said study author Sumeet Chugh, MD, in a news release that accompanied the publication of the results.

 “If we wait until someone has a sudden cardiac arrest, it is usually too late for treatment.”

-Chugh and his colleagues compared hormone levels from the heart attack victims with those from a group of demographically similar control subjects.
+Chugh and his team compared hormone levels from the subjects who experienced a heart attack with those from a group of similar control subjects.

-The median Testosterone level for men who suffered cardiac arrest was 4.4 ng/mL.
+The median Testosterone level for men who experienced cardiac arrest was 4.4 ng/mL.